Music

 ● Performing

-Each five-lesson unit combines these strands within a cross-curricular topic designed to capture pupils’ imagination and encourage them to explore music enthusiastically.
-Over the course of the scheme, children will be taught how to sing fluently and expressively, and play tuned and untuned instruments accurately and with control.
+Each five-lesson unit combines the strands within a cross-curricular topic, designed to capture pupils’ imagination and encourage them to explore music enthusiastically.
+Children are taught how to sing fluently and expressively, and play tuned and untuned instruments accurately and with control.
 They will learn to recognise, demonstrate and name the interrelated dimensions of music - pitch, duration, tempo, timbre, structure, texture and dynamics - and use these expressively in their own improvisations and compositions.

-Our Progression of knowledge and skills (see below) shows the skills that are taught within each year group and how these skills develop to ensure that attainment targets are securely met by the end of each key stage.
-The Kapow Primary scheme follows the spiral curriculum model where previous skills and knowledge are returned to and built upon.
+Our progression of knowledge and skills shows the skills that are taught within each year group and how these skills develop to ensure that attainment targets are securely met by the end of each key stage.
+We follow a spiral curriculum model, where previous skills and knowledge are returned to and built upon.

 Lessons incorporate a range of teaching strategies from independent tasks, paired and group work as well as improvisation and teacher-led performances.
 Lessons are ‘hands-on’ and incorporate movement and dance elements, as well as making cross curricular links with other areas of learning.